 For purposes of affordability, wellness program incentives (other than those related to tobacco use) are not treated as having been earned.
 In other words, the non-wellness (i.e., "non-participating") rate is the rate that must be affordable for purposes of the ACA employer mandate.
 In contrast, for wellness programs related to tobacco use, the non-smoker rate is used for purposes of affordability.
-Importantly, an employee who satisfies the reasonable alternative standard mid-year is entitled to the full plan year reward, which can require employers to make a cost-share adjustment to accommodate for the reward retroactive to the start of the plan year.
-In addition, note that wellness rewards in the form of cash (e.g., bonuses) or cash equivalents (e.g., gift cards) constitute taxable earnings to the employee, as can many other noncash rewards (e.g., products, services or discounts).
+Importantly, an employee who satisfies the reasonable alternative standard midyear is entitled to the full plan year reward, which can require employers to make a cost-share adjustment to accommodate for the reward retroactive to the start of the plan year.
+In addition, note that wellness rewards in the form of cash (e.g., bonuses) or cash equivalents (e.g., gift cards) constitute taxable earnings to the employee, as can many other noncash rewards (e.g., products, services, or discounts).
 Each type of reward should be reviewed individually to determine if it is taxable to the employee.

 Special Note Regarding COVID-19 Vaccine Incentives and Disincentives: Employers are permitted to implement cost-share models that include premium differentials explicitly related to an employee's COVID-19 vaccination status (which is considered a health factor), provided the employer adheres to the HIPAA wellness program rules noted above.
 Employers that choose to modify their cost-share models to incorporate a COVID-19 vaccination status factor, or to offer vaccine-related incentives to employees who are not enrolled in the employer's healthcare plan, should be mindful of the various compliance obligations associated with these practices.
-It is possible that the IRS and the DOL will choose not to enforce the rules surrounding COVID-19 vaccination wellness programs in the interest of public health; however, the agencies have made no public announcements to that effect.
 Pending further explicit guidance on this topic, employers are encouraged to consult with legal counsel to ensure that their COVID-19 vaccination program is implemented in a way that complies with all applicable laws, including employment-related laws and state laws.